EvanRodrigues/emote-combo-display/README.md

 * Start by adding a browser source to your scene in OBS.
 * Check off the option for "Local file" in the browser source proporties.
 * Make sure to set the Width and Height of the browser source to 125.
-* After that you can drag the browser wherever you want the face to on screen.
+* After that you can drag the browser wherever you want the face to display on screen.

 ### settings.js